Top 10 DeFi Platforms in 2023

 Sitting down with a laptop.

-DeFi is one of the biggest and most exciting trends in the blockchain industry, as many believe it will overtake traditional finance.
-This growing financial sector relies on the promise of robust, decentralized networks to support innovation (both financial and technical) that could fundamentally disrupt how we think of money exchange.
+Decentralized Finance (DeFi) is one of the biggest and most exciting trends in the blockchain industry, with many believing it will overtake traditional finance in the coming years.
+This growing financial sector relies on the promise of robust, decentralized support networks that promote innovation (both financial and technical) that could fundamentally disrupt how we think of money exchange.

 So, TVL is just one part of the picture.
 We also look for longevity and the long-term ability to sustain a strong community of users — in the same way that we would look at a bank’s history and customer happiness, not just its size.